Redefining Open Loop in Transit Ticketing with UWB

 2. UniTiAg proposes a ticketing model that engages online marketplaces โ€“ TSMPs.
 UniTiAg introduces OTRB โ€“ a transit money value – and manages OTRBs in UniTiAg cloud.
 This significantly decreases the level of fragmentation in the current closed-loop and open-loop ticketing landscapes.

-3. Joining UniTiAg forces with smart device wallet providers, such as Apple, Google, Samsung, etc., and using modern communication technologies such as UWB, enables creation of a modern open-loop ticketing solution.
+3. Joining UniTiAg forces with CRD providers, such as Apple, Google, Samsung, etc., and using modern communication technologies such as UWB, enables creation of a modern open-loop ticketing solution.

 Posted